 Here are our standing committees:

-Purpose: All region and district chairs are de facto members of this committee.
+Purpose: District chairs are de facto members of this committee.

 - Educate our union members about current issues

 - Reach out to newly certified interpreters and persuade them to join our union

 - Inform interpreters about the many benefits of belonging to our union